gvwilson/thirdbit/src/fiction/in-heck/index.md

 Special Blazes pointed his clenched fists at the new arrival.
 "What are *you* doing here?" he demanded.

-"This one thought that Miz Roo might appreciate assistance," the bot buzzed.
+"This one thought that Miz Roo might require assistance," the bot buzzed.

 Special Blazes didn't lower his fists.